New World Translation: New Testament

 In his review in Andover Newton Quarterly Robert M. McCoy reported in 1963: "in not a few instances the New World Translation contains passages which must be considered as 'theological translations.'
 This fact is particularly evident in those passages which express or imply the deity of Jesus Christ."
 He concludes: "The translation of the New Testament is evidence of the presence in the movement of scholars qualified to deal intelligently with the many problems of Biblical translation.
 This translation, as J. Carter Swaim observes, has its peculiarities and its excellences.
 All in all, it would seem that a reconsideration of the challenge of this movement to the historic churches is in order."

 In 1963, theologian Anthony A. Hoekema wrote, "Their New World Translation of the Bible is by no means an objective rendering of the sacred text into modern English, but is a biased translation in which many of the peculiar teachings of the Watchtower Society are smuggled into the text of the Bible itself."

 Samuel MacLean Gilmour said in 1966: "in 1950 the Jehovah's Witnesses published their New World Translation of The New Testament, and the preparation of the New World Old Testament translation is now far advanced.
 The New Testament translation was made by a committee whose membership has never been revealed—a committee that possessed an unusual competence in Greek and that made the Westcott and Hort Greek text basic to their translation.
 It is clear that doctrinal considerations influenced many turns of phrase, but the work is no crack-pot or pseudo-historical fraud".

 In 1967, Robert H. Countess wrote that the "NWT has certain praiseworthy features—for example, an apparatus criticus—everyone must admit", but described the NWT's rendering of "a god" at John 1:1 as "most unfortunate for several reasons".
 In 1982, in his critical analysis The Jehovah's Witness' New Testament he wrote that the NWT "must be viewed as a radically biased piece of work.
 At some points it is actually dishonest.
 At others it is neither modern nor scholarly."
 Rolf Furuli, while a member of the denomination, responded, "Countess ascribes to the NWT translators rules for translation which they have never expressed, and then he shows inconsistently the translators have followed these rules [...]
 His account of the NWT, therefore, is not a balanced, scholarly presentation; rather, it surrenders both to emotionally inspired caricature and a partisan spirit".
+Jason BeDuhn notes that Countess, in discussing Titus 2:13, argues the NWT adds the preposition ‘of’ before ‘our Savior’ and describes it as an addition to the text (Countess 1982, page 69).
+BeDuhn says that this interpretation may not fully reflect the linguistic details involved, and that the phrase ‘our Savior’ appears in the genitive form, for which ‘of’ can be understood as part of its meaning.